Appropriate clothing for the conditions, of course!

 Plastic ziplock bag large enough to fit camera and lens (before bringing your camera into a warm place after shooting, put it in the ziplock bag, seal, and leave until it warms up to room temperature. this will prevent condensation from building up on the electronics.

 Aperture Priority (Use +/- on EV setting to increase or decrease exposure as needed.)

 ISO 100.
 (This will yield the sharpest image with the least amount of noise, and will help achieve slower shutter speeds – more on that below.)

-Frame your shot using at least one element of composition.
+Frame the shot using at least one element of composition.
 Landscape images are most powerful when there is a foreground, middle ground and background.

 Try different shutter speeds.
-With the ND1000 filter, you can slow down the shutter by up to 10 stops and potentially get shutter speeds that are minutes long (depending on camera settings and available light).
-This will give moving clouds a feathery look.
+With a ND8 filter, the shutter can be slowed up to 4 stops, which may get shutter speeds into full minutes (depending on camera settings and available light).
+This will make moving clouds look feathered and streaky.
 It is also possible to do this without a ND filter if shooting in the low light of dusk or dawn.

 Don’t pack up too soon!
-There is nothing sadder for a photographer than missing THE shot and knowing it.
-About 30 minutes before sunrise and after sunset there is a dull gray time after which, the sky can blow up with color.
-You don’t want to be loading gear into the car if that happens.
+There is nothing sadder than missing THE shot and knowing it.
+The sky is usually fairly flat in tone about 30 minutes before sunrise or after sunset, after which it can blow up with color.
+You don’t want to be caught packing up your gear when it happens.

 Travel to ideal locations with an experienced aurora photography guide on the Anchorage Aurora Quest – to see and photograph northern lights.
 The guide will help set up your camera and take memorable aurora portraits of you under the lights.

 Twilight Photo Tour is a fun way to explore the winter landscape around Anchorage.
 An Alaska Photo Treks guide will drive you to a variety of scenic locations and provide photographic support along the way.